ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 JSON output schema
 ++++++++++++++++++++

-``rocprofv3`` supports a custom JSON output format designed for programmatic analysis.
+``rocprofv3`` supports a **custom** JSON output format designed for programmatic analysis and **NOT** for visualization.
 The schema is optimized for size while factoring in usability.
+The Perfetto UI does not accept this JSON output format produced by rocprofv3.
+Perfetto is dropping support for the JSON Chrome tracing format in favor of the binary Perfetto protobuf format (.pftrace extension), which is supported by rocprofv3.
 You can generate the JSON output using ``--output-format json`` command-line option.

 Properties
 ++++++++++++